ymd-h/exodide/README.md

 v3.1.14, "dylink.0" custom section is recognized correctly.

-### #9: WIP: `RangeError: WebAssembly.Compile is disallowed on the main thread, if the buffer size is larger than 4KB.
+### #9: Solved: `RangeError: WebAssembly.Compile is disallowed on the main thread, if the buffer size is larger than 4KB.
 Use WebAssembly.compile, or compile on a worker thread.`

 This is the Chromium limitation.
 See [Limitations](https://emscripten.org/docs/compiling/Dynamic-Linking.html#limitations).